Ceterai/Ceterai.github.io/MyEnternia/Wiki/StardustNarfinFigurine/README.md

 <img src="https://raw.githubusercontent.com/Ceterai/Enternia/main/objects/alta/special/figurines/narfin/ct_stardust_narfin.png" alt="Stardust Narfin Figurine icon" loading="lazy" width="auto" height="16px"/> **Stardust Narfin Figurine** is a legendary figurine.

-The label reads, "Some consider these to actualy be mimics - creatures of pure stardust that grew up around narfins and are now mimicking their looks and behaviours."
+The label reads, "Some consider these to actually be mimics - creatures of pure stardust that grew up around narfins and are now mimicking their looks and behaviours."

 ## Ingame